aajuvonen/octave-rxt/README.md

 ## Dependencies

 The development and testing has been conducted on GUN/Octave.
-Most of the functions are MatLab-compatible, but the plotting routines are (probably) not.
+Most functions are MatLab-compatible, but the plotting routines are (probably) not.

 Required external resources:
 * `plot_node_d_hor.m` depends on `matgeom`.
 To install `matgeom` run `pkg install -forge matgeom`.